“Competition is the catalyst for growth and progress.”--David Sarnoff

 Check out the copy your competitors are using in their static and video ads to have an idea of what will resonate with your target audience.

-There are plenty of ad hooks brands use so be selective and only use those that are relevant to your brand.
+There are so many ad hooks out there and new ones are popping up every day.
+However, you don’t have to use every trending ad hook.
+Be selective and only use those that are relevant to your brand.

 Find unique ways to highlight social proof